christophergrant/digital-garden/content/notes/The concretized door.md

 What If I spent more time contemplating the beauty of the door?
 What If I had a slightly gentler grasp when I opened the door?
 What if I was having a bad hair day that I opened the door: would that have made a difference?

 Or more deeply, maybe this door has so much concrete behind it not for reasons that I can control, but something I cannot.
 In other words, maybe it's not **what** you've done, but **who** you are.
 But the lines between what we've done and who we are aren't always clear.
-Who we are has a strong effect on what we've done.
+Who we are often has a strong effect on what we've done.

 Of course, this all presupposes that we're free people to begin with and that the concrete was not just "destined" to be there.